AliceEHZz/COMM-DOC-md-user-doc/docs/index.md

         indicates important knowledge that needs to be addressed or communicated to the user.

+    !!! warning

+        indicates a potentially hazardous command or action that could have negative consequences, but may not necessarily result in irreversible damage.

     !!! danger

         indicates a potentially dangerous command or action that must be used with caution to avoid uncoverable results.